-Drawing lessons from regional and international best practices on community level electoral peace monitoring, the NPRC will have community peace dialogues especially in communities identified as conflict hotspots.
+Drawing lessons from regional and international best practices on community level electoral peace processes, the NPRC will have community peace dialogues especially in communities identified as conflict hotspots.
 These preventative dialogues will be facilitated by some members of the Provincial Peace Committees, depending on the level and the stakeholders being engaged.
 For example, if there is need to engage War Veterans in a particular area, the membership of the War Veterans Association in the Provincial Peace Committee will be engaged to lead the dialogue process, with the support of other members and the NPRC secretariat.
-The main thrust of such dialogue processes is to inculcate a culture of conversing on peace and conflict prevention including application of local conflict resolution strategies in conflict prevention during electoral periods.
+The main thrust of such dialogue initiatives is to inculcate a culture of conversing on peace and conflict prevention including application of participatory local conflict prevention and resolution strategies during electoral periods.